 The request is part of proposed small cell network.
-This network consists of a series of radio access nodes connected to small telecommunications antennas to distribute wireless communication signals.
-Monopoles within the network may be located within one thousand five hundred feet and the applicant has submitted documentation to demonstration that such arrangement is technologically required and/or visually preferable to a minimum distance separation.
-(Attachment E)
+This network consists of a series of radio access nodes connected to small telecommunications antennas that distribute wireless communication signals.
+Monopoles within the network may be located within one-thousand five-hundred feet.
+The applicant has submitted documentation to demonstrate that this arrangement is technologically required and/or visually preferable to a minimum distance separation.
+(Attachment C)